GPRSBirkbeck/BarrowsTodoApp/README.md

       7. Check out the AppNavHost one more time.
 Check!
       8. Check out my use of todo vs. To-do vs Todo naming conventions - I imagine there will be a case or two where these aren't aligned.
 Check!
       9. Think about renaming it all to task - not Todo - as this might be simpler - have a think.
 No - the brief says Todo so I'm matching that.
-   3. Think about the domain layer one more time
+   3. Think about the domain layer one more time - I could add useCases, but this feels like overkill.
    4. review gradle - do I have any unneeded dependencies?
+Not sure this matters for this task.
    5. Add instructions on how to use this app into this README (also check for punctuation - I don't care if I end lines with dots, just make it consistent).
+Done"
    6. Add a datastore of test/dummy data for the assessor to use - I think for this, maybe just have a button they can click to populate the list.
 Hide the button if the list is not empty.
    7. Reread the instructions one more time, did I do what they asked for?
-   8. Check threading one more time
+   8. Check threading one more time.
+Done.
    9. Make it clear in commit history now that basics are complete.

 "Extended" steps:
 1. Search through all the titles of their to-dos
-   1. Add Search bar
+   1. Add Search bar.
-   2. Implement search: VM -> Repo -> DB
+   2. Implement search: VM -> Repo -> DB.
    3. Test edge cases and double check threading.
 2. Sort users to-dos in ascending or descending order of the number of occurrences of a specific word.
-   1. Add Icon to left of search bar that toggles between ascending or descending
+   1. Add Icon to left of search bar that toggles between ascending or descending.
-   2. Add nice list animation when they change between ascending and descending
+   2. Add nice list animation when they change between ascending and descending.
    3. Figure out which user journey exactly triggers this - it's not clear at this time.
 3. Share entries via QR code:
-   1. Create QR code creation service
+   1. Create QR code creation service.
    2. Add icon/button to trigger sharing.
    3. set up so that camera that scans this knows to use BarrowsTodoList app - decide if I want to trigger scanning from within the app - if not, give the user a prompt on camera opening etc. If I do in app, ofc remember to ask for permissions - just putting this here in case I forget - I won't.
    4. when scanned - refresh and add to the list - I think I want to add a subtitle that tells the user it was scanned from a friends todo list.
 4. Scan Integrity check (like a hash or checkSum) so that the two users can be sure that the data was transferred without errors.
    1. think about implementation later, I'm happy with the steps so far.
-5. Make "Extended Functionality" production ready
+5. Make "Extended Functionality" production ready.
    1. Details TBC - similar to the steps in 'Make "Basics" production ready'

 "Submission" steps: